Balsamic Vinegar, Vinaigrette and Glaze Recipes

 Easily create your own balsamic vinegar!
 Mix authentic Vino Cotto di Montillo with your favorite red wine vinegar.
 Start with equal parts of each ingredient then adjust to taste.
 For a sweeter balsamic vinegar, add more vino cotto.
 For a more vinegary taste, add more red wine vinegar.
 Mix well to emulsify the ingredients before serving.

-For a delicious balsamic vinaigrette for salads, follow the ingredients list to the left and adjust each to taste.
+For a delicious balsamic vinaigrette, follow the recipe shown to the left and adjust each ingredient to suit your taste.
 Mix well before serving.

 Balsamic Glaze

 This delicious glaze tastes amazing over chicken, ham, pork tenderloins and pork chops, beef, salmon or shrimp, and on vegetables such as carrots, Brussels sprouts, and string beans, to name a few.
-While your meat or vegetables are cooking, prepare your glaze.
+Prepare the glaze while your meat or vegetables are cooking.

-For a sweet, smooth glaze, add 1 cup of Vino Cotto di Montillo to a small sauce pan.
-Instead, if you prefer a sweet, tangy glaze, add 1-2/3 cups of your homemade balsamic vinegar to the sauce pan.
+For a sweet, smooth glaze, add 1 cup of Vino Cotto di Montillo to a small saucepan.
+If you prefer a sweet and tangy glaze, instead of vino cotto add 1-2/3 cups of your homemade balsamic vinegar to the saucepan.
 No matter which flavor you go with, simply simmer it slowly over low heat.
 Stir frequently.
-Be careful not to cook it down too quickly or it could take on an almost burnt flavor.
-It's best to slowly reduce it until it thickens enough to lightly coat the back of your spoon.
+Be careful not to cook it down too quickly or it can burn.
+It's best to slowly reduce it until it thickens enough to coat the back of your spoon.

 Over Meat: After your meat is done cooking, slice it then transfer it to a serving tray or dish.
-Drizzle the hot glaze over the meat.
-Put the remaining glaze into a gravy boat and serve.
+Drizzle the hot glaze over the meat or transfer the glaze into a gravy boat.
+Serve hot.

 Over Vegetables: After the vegetables are cooked and strained, transfer them to a serving tray, dish, or bowl.
 Drizzle the hot glaze over them.
 Gently toss to evenly coat.
 Serve hot.